|Genres:||3D Shooter / First-Person Shooter|

 The 24 missions included with the game are extremely difficult, as combat with multiple air and ground forces is the norm.
 While the game doesn’t use 3D acceleration, it’s still quite good looking, with well-implemented rolling terrain.
 One odd feature is hotkeys for specific aerial maneuvers, which are usually used when you need a special sort of evasion.
 There are also various low-resolution cinematic sequences throughout, and voice communications during the mission.

 Sandwarriors isn’t a particularly heinous game by any means – it’s just lacking any outstanding or even interesting qualities to make it stand out on the software shelves.
-Had it been released a year or two ago it might have been state of the art – today it’s woefully outclassed by the competition.
+Had it been released earlier it might have been state of the art.

 System Requirements: 80486 66 MHz, 8 MB RAM, Win95